 - 1. follow San Francisco's equitable design requirements and Level AA of the most recent Web Content Accessibility Guidelines. - provide vital information for the public at a 5th grade level.
 In cases where technical or legal language is necessary, you must provide a summary at 5th grade level.
 Vital information is defined by the City's Language Access Ordinance.
-See Definitions section for more details. - 3. provide human translation of vital information in the threshold languages defined by the Language Access Ordinance.
+See Definitions section for more details. - 3. provide vital information for city employees at an 8th grade level.
+In cases where technical or legal language is necessary, you must provide a summary at 8th grade level. - 4.3. provide human translation of vital information in the threshold languages defined by the Language Access Ordinance.
 This includes clear navigation to translations.
 Currently these languages are English, Chinese (Traditional Chinese), Spanish, and Filipino.
-Translation for other relevant languages is encouraged.